deep-symbolic-mathematics/TPSR/README.md

 pip install -r requirements.txt
 ```

-If you're interested to run experiments with [NeSymReS](https://arxiv.org/pdf/2106.06427.pdf) backbone, first install its dependencies from [here](https://github.com/SymposiumOrganization/NeuralSymbolicRegressionThatScales).
+If you're interested to run experiments with [NeSymReS](https://arxiv.org/pdf/2106.06427.pdf) backbone, install its additional dependencies from [here](https://github.com/SymposiumOrganization/NeuralSymbolicRegressionThatScales).
 You can follow these steps:

 ```
 conda create --name tpsr python=3.7